eilvelia/tdl/README.md

 - The libtdjson library (`libtdjson.so` on Linux, `libtdjson.dylib` on macOS, `tdjson.dll` on Windows)
 - Node.js v10+

-You can also use third-party prebuilt binaries:
+You can also use third-party pre-built binaries:

 - [tdlib.native](https://github.com/ForNeVeR/tdlib.native/releases)